-Exams will be given during class time and based on the textbook reading assignments and in-class lectures.
+All written assignments are in Open LMS and will be submitted there.
+Exams will be given in class and are based on reading assignments and in-class lectures.

 The final semester grades will be figured as set in the current catalog: